SPADE: Sparsity-Guided Debugging for Deep Neural Networks: Experiments

-We examine the sparsity ratios of different layers in Figure~\ref{table:humanEvalResults}, observing that, in this model-specific setup, some of the final layers can be pruned to extremely high sparsities ($\geq 95\%$ for ResNet50), which correlates with the intuition that neurons in these final layers have a higher degree of super-imposed features, relative to neurons in the earlier layers, and therefore \algname{} is able to remove a larger fraction of their connections without impacting the layer output on specific samples.
+For the neuron visualization setup, some of the final layers can be pruned to extremely high sparsities ($\geq 95\%$ for ResNet50), consistent with the intuition that neurons in these final layers have a higher degree of super-imposed features, relative to neurons in the earlier layers, and therefore \algname{} is able to remove a larger fraction of their connections without impacting the layer output on specific samples.
+We present the sparsities of different layers in Appendix~\ref{appendix:layer_sparsities}.